Bruce–Mahoney Trophy: Jerry Mahoney

-Jerry Mahoney (graduated 1944) was an alumnus of Sacred Heart.
+Seaman First Class Jerry Mahoney (class of 1944) was an alumnus of Sacred Heart.
 He excelled in football and basketball, earning All-City honors in both sports during his senior year.

 He enlisted in the United States Navy after graduation.
 He was killed on February 5, 1945, when the merchant ship on which he was serving, the SS Henry B. Plant, was sunk by a German U-boat off the coast of Ramsgate, Kent.

 Football winners

-Through 2022–23, St. Ignatius has won a total of 52 games while Sacred Heart has won 17.
-On eight occasions, the two schools either tied or no football game was played.
+Through 2023–24, St. Ignatius has won a total of 63 games while Sacred Heart has won 30 with 7 ties since the inaugural game in 1893.
+This year's game, held at Kezar Stadium, was won by SI 38-14.

 Basketball winners

-St. Ignatius has won 42 games while Sacred Heart has won 26.
+In boys basketball, St. Ignatius has won 43 games while Sacred Heart has won 26.
+SI won this year's contest, held at USF's War Memorial Gym, 58-51.

-On January 19, 2022, St. Ignatius won the inaugural girls basketball game that counted towards the trophy, 60–47.
+In girls basketball, St. Ignatius has won two games and Sacred Heart has won one.
+SH won this year's contest, held at USF's War Memorial Gym, 49-45.

 Baseball winners

-Records are not available for years where the other two games had already been won by the same team that year.
-In years for which records are available, St. Ignatius has won 17 games while Sacred Heart has won 14.
+Records are not available for years where the other two games had already been won by the same school in that academic year.
+In years for which records are available, St. Ignatius has won 18 games while Sacred Heart has won 14.

 Volleyball winners

-St. Ignatius has won 2 games while Sacred Heart has won 0.
+St. Ignatius has won three matches, while Sacred Heart has won zero.
+In the most recent match on September 23, 2025, St. Ignatius beat Sacred Heart 3 sets to 2.